C0NNECTIONTERMINATED/dogcatt/README.md

 more facts: i'm a transmale though i go by any pronouns (all but she) + my preferred ones are he/him - they/them is fine if you don't know me

 interests: astrology, music, indie horror games(i'm open to suggestions), animals, art

-name(s):my name is mike - any nickname for michael/mike (except mikey, michelle or michaela) is fine^^

 boundaries: misgendering me is overstepping a boundary(again, he/any but she/her) + any type of body jokes or name jokes from strangers makes me uncomfortable, so please refrain from doing these